rv404674/goRubu/commands_benchmarks.md

 go test ./tests -v - cover
 ```

-**NOTE** - Normally these two commands work, but with "go 1.13" they are not working.
+**NOTE** - Normally these two commands work, but with "go 1.13", second command (the cover one) is not working.

-Hence use these
+I have integrated [coveralls.io](https://coveralls.io/) with goRubu.
+or you can use these.

 ```bash
 go test ./... -v -coverpkg=./... -coverprofile=cover.txt
 go tool cover -html=cover.txt -o cover.html